AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit6.md.txt

 | array indices -> | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 |

-The array length is 11 indices.
+The array length has 11 indices.
 The first index is 0.
 The last index is 10.